AIweave/Creating-an-A-Record-and-CNAME-Record/README.md

 <h2>Instructions</h2>

+**Create an A-Record**
-Connect/log into DC-1 as your domain admin account (mydomain.com\jane_admin)
+- Connect/log into DC-1 as your domain admin account.
-Connect/log into Client-1 as an admin (mydomain\jane_admin)
+- Connect/log into Client-1 as an admin (mydomain\jane_admin)
-From Client-1 try to ping “mainframe” notice that it fails Nslookup “mainframe” notice that it fails (no DNS record) Create a DNS A-record on DC-1 for “mainframe” and have it point to DC-1’s Private IP address Go back to Client-1 and try to ping it.
+- From Client-1 try to ping “mainframe” notice that it fails
+- Nslookup “mainframe” notice that it fails (no DNS record)
+- Create a DNS A-record on DC-1 for “mainframe” and have it point to DC-1’s Private IP address
+- Go back to Client-1 and try to ping it.
 Observe that it works

 Local DNS Cache Exercise
 Go back to DC-1 and change mainframe’s record address to 8.8.8.8